rudald/expandedTableViewIOSSwift/README.md

     c) execute set NumberOfCategoriesAndSubcategories as Int Array [Int], index = section number, value = number of rows with second argument (useSectionHeaders) true

+To roll up the category you should use <b> rollUpExpandedTable() </b> function

+If you need any useful method inside class please let me know.